miairene/miairene.github.io/about.md

 ---

 Noah Greene is a filmmaker specializing in video editing.
-Noah will earn their Bachelor of Science in Digital Media Production and Pure Mathematics from Florida State University in April of 2021.
+Noah earned their Bachelor of Science in Digital Media Production and Pure Mathematics from Florida State University in 2021.
 They are passionate about crafting stories that foster creativity and compassion.
-Temberlin is their creative pseudonym.

 Reel Music by Love Askling